-To avoid using unfair means, any work submitted must be your own and must not include the work of any other person, unless it is properly acknowledged and referenced.
+To avoid using unfair means, any work submitted must be the student's own and must not include the work of any other person, unless it is properly acknowledged and referenced.

-As part of your programme of research you will learn how to reference sources appropriately in order to avoid plagiarism.
-This is an essential skill that you will need throughout your University career and beyond.
-You should follow any guidance on the preparation of assessed work given by the academic department setting the assignment.
+As part of the programme of research, students will learn how to reference sources appropriately in order to avoid plagiarism.
+This is an essential skill that will be needed throughout their University career and beyond.
+Students should follow any guidance on the preparation of assessed work given by the academic department setting the assignment.

-You are required to declare that all work submitted is entirely your own work.
-Many departments will ask you to attach a declaration form to all pieces of submitted work (including work submitted online).
-Your department will inform you how to do this.
+Students are required to declare that all work submitted is entirely their own work.
+Many departments will ask students to attach a declaration form to all pieces of submitted work (including work submitted online) and will inform them how to do this.

-If you have any concerns about appropriate academic practices or if you are experiencing any personal difficulties which are affecting your work, you should consult your personal tutor, supervisor, or other member of staff involved.
+If a student has any concerns about appropriate academic practices or are experiencing any personal difficulties which are affecting their work, they should consult their personal tutor, supervisor, or other member of staff involved.

 To view a short video on unfair means, please visit: www.sheffield.ac.uk/ssid/exams/plagiarism

 For details of different referencing styles, please see the referencing tutorials on the Information Skills Resource.Referencing online tutorials